ppy/osu-wiki/news/2021/2021-04-27-results-a-labour-of-love.md

 ## Live stream showcase

 If text isn't your style, we live streamed a reveal of the contest results on [our Twitch channel](https://www.twitch.tv/videos/1000707526) the other day.
-Below, you can watch the top 8 entries alongside live chat reactions, quick interviews with the winners, and commentary from [pishifat](https://osu.ppy.sh/users/3178418), [Ephemeral](https://osu.ppy.sh/users/102335) and [Uberzolik](https://osu.ppy.sh/users/1314547):
+Below, you can watch the top 8 entries alongside live chat reactions, quick interviews with the winners, and commentary from ::pishifat::{ user-id=3178418 }, [Ephemeral](https://osu.ppy.sh/users/102335) and ::Uberzolik::{ user-id=1314547 }:

 <iframe src="https://player.twitch.tv/?video=1000707526&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="100%"></iframe>